fbpx

 Focus on helping people navigate their divorce or child custody issues with confidence and care.

 When a woman in Florida is married and gives birth to a child, the woman’s husband is legally assumed to be the father of the child.
 However, many individuals are unmarried when they have children.
-In those situations, establishing paternity can be an important first step for a father to have his name on the birth certificate and to convey certain public or private benefits on behalf of a child, such as health or life insurance or veterans benefits.
-It also provides a means to secure child support orders and court-ordered parenting time with the child.
-If you are a parent who wishes to establish the paternity of your child, an experienced Miami paternity attorney can help you understand the process.
+In those situations, establishing paternity can be an important first step.
+It allows for a father to have his name on the birth certificate and to convey certain public or private benefits on behalf of a child, such as health or life insurance or veterans benefits.

 When Does Legal Paternity Need to Be Established in Florida?